fjhuizar/MAPPER/README.md

 # Acknowledgements
 We would like to thank the South Bend Medical Foundation for generous access to their Apero Slide Scanner.
 We would like to thank [Dr. Ramezan Paravi Torghabeh](https://www.linkedin.com/in/ramezan-paravi-torghabeh-phd-b432baa0/), [Vijay Kumar Naidu Velagala](https://in.linkedin.com/in/vijay-kumar-naidu-velagala-34462429), [Dr. Megan Levis](https://scholar.google.com/citations?user=SY2-XTgAAAAJ&hl=en), and [Dr. Qinfeng Wu](https://www.linkedin.com/in/qinfengwu) for technical assistance and scientific discussions related to the project.
 The work in this manuscript was supported in part by NIH Grant R35GM124935, NSF award CBET-1553826, NSF-Simons Pilot award through Northwestern University, the Notre Dame International Mexico Faculty Grant Program, and grant CB-014-01-236685 from the Concejo Nacional de Ciencia y Tecnología of Mexico.

-# Repository last updated: January 12, 2022 04:30PM EST
+# Repository last updated: February 27, 2022 06:30PM EST